Tiger Island (Dreamworld)

-Tiger Island is a wildlife attraction at the Dreamworld amusement park on the Gold Coast, Queensland, Australia.
-In April 2019, the area was home to eight adult tigers and three cubs.
-This exhibit is home to both the Bengal and Sumatran tiger species.
+Tiger Island is a wildlife attraction in the Dreamworld amusement park on the Gold Coast, Queensland, Australia.
+This exhibit houses for both the Bengal and Sumatran tiger species.
+The tigers have been raised within the compound and are free to roam and interact with the visitors in the amusement park.

-The exhibit also has events with the trainers and tigers.
-Normally, trainers get the tigers to do jumps and other simple tricks to entertain the audience.

 History

 Tiger Island opened in 1995 as one of only two interactive tiger exhibits in the world.
 The exhibit featured various locations for the tigers to live, swim and play.
-Just three years later, in October 1998, Dreamworld welcomed their first litter of four Bengal tiger cubs consisting of Rama, Sita, Sultan and Taj.
+Three years later, in October of 1998, Dreamworld welcomed their first litter of four Bengal tiger cubs consisting of Rama, Sita, Sultan and Taj.
 In 2006, the first litter of Sumatran tiger cubs was born featuring Indah and Rahni.
 A nursery and smaller tiger enclosure were constructed to showcase the younger tigers before being released into the main exhibit.